redis/redis-doc/commands/eval.md

 Also, as already mentioned, restarting a Redis instance flushes the script cache, which is not persistent.
-However from the point of view of the client there are only two ways to make sure a Redis istance was not restarted between two differnet commands.
+However from the point of view of the client there are only two ways to make sure a Redis instance was not restarted between two differnet commands.

 * The connection we have with the server is persistent and was never closed so far.